 It is believed that this 12th century temple was built on the ruins of a previous one.

-The video at the beginning of the article was shot on the ghats of this temple, very popular at the time of Shivratri and Mahashivratri.
+The ghats of this temple are very popular at the time of Shivratri and Mahashivratri.

 One finds there the characteristic of Sirpur, the peaceful coexistence of religions, with statues of Shiva, Vishnu, Buddha and jaïne.